renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/misconfiguration/custom/index.md

 :   - SHOULD be `deny` or start with `deny_`
         - Although `warn`, `warn_*`, `violation`, `violation_` also work for compatibility, `deny` is recommended as severity can be defined in `__rego_metadata__`.
     - SHOULD return ONE OF:
         - The result of a call to `result.new(msg, cause)`.
 The `msg` is a `string` describing the issue occurrence, and the `cause` is the property/object where the issue occurred.
-Providing this allows Trivy to ascertain line numbers and highlight code in the output.
+Providing this allows Vul to ascertain line numbers and highlight code in the output.
         - A `string` denoting the detected issue
             - Although `object` with `msg` field is accepted, other fields are dropped and `string` is recommended if `result.new()` is not utilised.
             - e.g. `{"msg": "deny message", "details": "something"}`